 2019

-• "Leave No-one Behind" the major theme of the year for RWSN online and face-to-face events
+• "Leave No-one Behind" is the major theme of the year for RWSN online and face-to-face events

 • RWSN Young Professional Mentoring scheme launched with 400 participants